developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 **Applies only to Android devices running KitKat and higher**.
 Controls the color of the screen in areas other than those of the app (if not already set by app HTML).

 **Possible Values**:

-* 64-bit HTML hexadecimal color code values
+* Any 32-bit hexadecimal HTML color code value

 Examples